2112 signatures received.

 Exact numbers are hard to come by, due to the classification system used to tally convictions.

-Information obtained through an Official Information Act request suggests the total is around 400.
+Information obtained through an Official Information Act request suggests the total is at least 400.
 While obtaining

 this estimate, filters were applied to the data to try to remove convictions that we aren't asking for pardons

 on (see What does the petition call for?

 Other sources have suggested the number could be considerably higher, perhaps closer to 1000.